Shicheng-Guo/BIS180L_web/_posts/2017-04-06-1-Sequence_Alignment.md

 	mkdir ~/Lab1
 	cd ~/Lab1

-Open up another terminal, change to the directory you just created, and start a log where you can keep notes.
-This will be your laboratory notebook for this unit.
+You also need to keep a laboratory notebook for this unit.
+Start `atom`, create w new file, and save it as `lab1_notebook.md` in the directory you just created.
+Keep your notes and a log in this document.

+Alternatively, if you want to work entirely at the command line, you could also write your notebook in nano:

 	cd ~/Lab1
 	nano lab1_notebook.md

-Instead of editing in nano, you could also write your lab notebook while using Markdown preview in the program Remarkable which is already installed on your Virtual Machine.

-Create a simple table with the following information for each species.
+Create a simple (markdown formatted) table with the following information for each species.

 1. Size of the file
 2. Number of chromosomes